 Fast forward to 2021 and on the face of it things look a lot less certain.
 As set out in my previous blog in this series, the withdrawal of third party cookies, which are the foundation of programmatic ad serving and cross-site tracking, is threatening the future of programmatic.
 Without being able to link visitors to identities, publishers have no way of providing advertisers with the audience segments they need to reach their target audiences at scale and to offer the sort of personalised content that resonates best with consumers.

 In the name of protecting user privacy, it seems that the loss of cookies has hobbled both programmatic and the broader digital advertising industry.

 However, and to paraphrase somewhat, rumours of the death of programmatic may prove to be greatly exaggerated.
 As IAB Europe sets out in its latest Guide to the Post Third-Party Cookie Era, “Eliminating third-party cookies undoubtedly impacts multiple stages of the digital advertising supply chain, but suggesting it is going to be death knell to the industry or destroy third-party audiences altogether, is misleading”.

-A new model for digital advertising
+A new model for digital advertising in a cookieless world

 There is every reason to be positive.
 If there’s one thing you can be certain of, it’s that where there’s an identifiable market need, innovation follows.
 As I outlined previously, this innovation is already happening by the combination of two identifiers – a telco-verified ID and a dynamic transaction ID for audience segments.